The mini tutorial to a comedian's investment pitch

 Yes, you can set up the odd punchline when you pitch a business idea.
 But there's much more an entrepreneur can learn from a comedian than that.
 Dare to make your pitch really memorable?

-Yesterday I told you about the things an entrepreneur can learn from a comedian.
-From comic timing to crowd control, there's some vital skills in the comedy profession that will come in handy for your next pitching session.
+From comic timing to crowd control, there’s some vital skills in the comedy profession that will come in handy for your next pitching session.

 Here, then, are some hints and tips based on comedians’ methods, which will help you become more lively, confident, effective, engaging, responsive, entertaining, and memorable for your next pitch.